22Ranjan15/E-Commerce-Chatbot/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Contributing
 Contributions are welcome!
-Please feel free to submit pull requests or open issues for any bugs or feature requests.
+Please feel free to submit pull requests or open issues for any bugs or feature requests. Â

 ## Acknowledgements